manish-garodia/manish-garodia/common/lib-cellar/procedures/fun-with-git-bits/fun-with-git-bits.md

 		[user] wants to merge 1 commit into oracle:main from [user]:main
 		```

-	Done.
+	That's it.
 Your PR is submitted for review.
 Github may send notification mails depending on your configuration.
 Next, one of the moderators (administrators) will review the PR and respond.

 	> **Did you know..?**
 	When a user (contributor) submits a PR and it is under review (waiting for approval), further merging is blocked for the user.
 This means until the currently submitted PR is approved and merged (or rejected), the user cannot create another PR in parallel on the same repo.